 Best trails in Beit Shearim National Park

 Want to find the best trails in Beit Shearim National Park for an adventurous hike or a family trip?
-AllTrails has 6 great trails for birding and more.
+AllTrails has 6 great trails for hiking and walking and more.
 Enjoy hand-curated trail maps, along with reviews and photos from nature lovers like you.

-Ready for your next hike or bike ride?
-Explore one of 3 easy hiking trails in Beit Shearim National Park that are great for the whole family.
-Looking for a more strenuous hike?
-We've got you covered, with trails ranging from 16 to 751 feet in elevation gain.
+Ready for your next adventure?
+Explore one of 2 easy hiking trails in Beit Shearim National Park that are great for the whole family.
+Looking for elevation?
+Trails in this park range from 6 to 800 feet of elevation gain.
 Whatever you have planned for the day, you can find the perfect trail for your next trip to Beit Shearim National Park.

 Top trails